rithwiksivadasan/rithwiksivadasan/README.md

-## I set my daily goals only on Monday
+## I set my daily goals only on Monday and clear my spam folder to decrease carbon footprint